pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Up Next

-This are in a much better state, but there's still tons to do.
+Things are in a much better state, but there's still tons to do.

 Some rough thoughts: